rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 The data comprises 294 binary and multi-state characters for 70 fossils, as well as their age and locality information, spanning ~70 myr from the late Carboniferous to the mid Triassic.
 The specimens can be categorised into three broad geographic areas associated with the northern, mid, and southern areas of the supercontinent [Pangea](https://en.wikipedia.org/wiki/Pangaea),  corresponding approximately to what would be known today as Eurasia, North America, and South Africa.

 > Download the data file `amniotes.nex` and open it in a text editor of your choice.
+The file can be found on the left-hand panel, under the heading **Data** or in the `data/` folder if you cloned the GitHub repository.

 <figure>
 	<a id="fig:1"></a>